 View the Sunshine Coast Council Unsealed Roads Upgrade Plan 2015-2035.

 The community’s expectations regarding council’s road network are increasing.

 Unsealed roads are often seen as unacceptable, due to concerns such as dust nuisance, corrugations, loose material, environmental issues and safety.
 There is also a perception that unsealed roads are more expensive to maintain as the surface needs regular ongoing maintenance.

-The Plan provides Council and the community a strong indication on the status of individual roads and their likely timing for future full upgrading.
-View the approved Gravel Roads Network – 2018/19 indicative program.
+The plan provides council and the community a strong indication on the status of individual roads and their likely timing for future full upgrading.
+View the approved Gravel Roads Network – 2019/20 indicative program.

 Council recognises its responsibility to provide a road network which supports the sustainable and safe transport vision of the community.

 In accordance with that responsibility, council needs to plan and manage the development of the road network, understanding the communities concerns and recognising the constraints and opportunities in meeting that vision.

 The plan outlines some of the challenges and opportunities in upgrading the unsealed road component of the overall road network across the region which council is managing to progressively improve its road network.

 For more information please contact council to speak with the Technical Services Unit.